saitamasahil/skyscraper/docs/CONFIGINI.md

 #### mediaFolder

 Sets the artwork / media output folder.
-By default Skyscraper outputs the composited artwork files to the game list export folder extended with `/media`.
-This allows you to change that to a non-default location.
+By default (ie. if the option `mediaFolder` is not explicitly set or pre-defined by the frontend) Skyscraper outputs the composited artwork files to the game list export folder concatenated with `/media`.
+The `mediaFolder` setting enables you to change that to a non-default location.

 Read more about the artwork compositing [here](ARTWORK.md).

 !!! note

-    If this is set in the `[main]` section it will automatically add `/<PLATFORM>` to the end of the path.
+    If this is set in the `[main]` or `[<FRONTEND>]` section it will automatically add `/<PLATFORM>` to the end of the path.
 If you want better control consider adding it to a `[<PLAFORM>]` section instead where it will be used as is.

 Default value: `/home/<USER>/RetroPie/roms/<PLATFORM>/media`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`